STA141B-ProjectTeam/FinalProject/README.md

 This application retrives actual flight prices and corresponding data from one of the industry recognized flight database Amadeus.

+Amadeus API

+Amadeus provides well-developed API for quering data using https protocol with standard http methods GET and POST.
+(For working with orders, DELETE method is also used.)
+If request is successful and response status is 200, the body of response is a JSON object.
+There are numerous available Amadeus API's providing a veriety of possibilities for searching all kinds of travel offers, creating orders, managing orders and more.

+Project Objectives and Scope

+This project is a deveopment project targeted on creation of web application that allows users (end users and/or agencies) serach offers, browse special offers, create orders, place orders, manipulate orders, make payments, trace statuses, and perfor other related activities.

+Initial Stage of The Project
+Development

+At the initial development phase, the structure of data has to be explored.
+Introductory project stage uses a single API named "Flight Low-fare Search".
+The structure and the syntax of the requests to this API are described further below.
+The reponse in a form of JSON includes a set of available offers.
+"Offers" object consists of a set of inidvidual offers.
+Each offer has unique information identifying this offer, as well as the information that is essential for customers.
+These information includes (but not limited to) prices, flight segments, arrival and departe times for each segment, arrival and departure airports for each segments, airport terminal for each airport.
+For two-way offers, there are two segement sets for each offer.

 Airport Codes and Names

 Airport IATA three letter codes are stored in a file.
 Ideally, the codes should be received from Amadeus.
 This functionality is in the project scope, but currently it is not implemented.